2006–2008 Bangladesh political crisis

 On 11 January 2007, the military intervened to support the caretaker government of President Iajuddin, who had already declared a state of emergency.
 He accepted the resignations of most of his advisors.
 He also resigned as Chief Advisor, being replaced on 12 January by Fakhruddin Ahmed, who had worked for the World Bank.
 The government suppressed political activity to try to restore stability.
-In the spring, it started to work on corruption cases, charging 160 persons, including both party leaders, other politicians, civil servants and businessmen for actions going back to the late 1990s.
-The nation has had an extreme reputation for corruption under both the major political parties.
+In the spring, it started to work on corruption cases, charging 160 persons, including both party leaders, other politicians, civil servants, and businessmen for actions going back to the late 1990s.
+The nation has had an extreme reputation for corruption under both major political parties.
 In addition, some observers speculated that the caretaker government was trying to force both party leaders into exile to stabilise the country and reduce the political polarisation.
 The CTG also charged Sheikh Hasina with alleged murder for the deaths of four persons during protests in the fall of 2006.
 The High Court held that Khaleda Zia could not be charged under emergency law for events that happened prior to the emergency, but on appeal in September 2007, the Bangladesh Supreme Court ruled that the Zia trial should proceed.
 Near the end of 2008, the caretaker government moved to restore democratic government and held elections in December.
 The Awami League and Grand Alliance won by a two-thirds majority, and formed a government in 2009.